NawlFountains/F1-Dashboard/README.md

 - `GET /api/upgrades/{year}/{round}/{team}` — a single team's update summary
 Schedule and results data comes from FastF1, with a local JSON cache layer (`cache/`) so the app doesn't hit FastF1's API on every request — data is refreshed on a time-based staleness check rather than fetched live per call.

-> In progress
 - `GET /api/results/{year}/{round}/{session_type}` — session results for a given round

 ### Car update summarizer pipeline (`scraper/`)
 Runs independently of the API (its own scheduled job, not triggered by requests):